Learning to treat critical feedback as a gift rather than a threat

 I invite you to shift this dynamic in our relationship so we can both be more authentic, comfortable and free

 Seen from that perspective, giving critical feedback is a deeply intimate act.
 It’s an invitation to know each other better and to deepen the connection.
-It’s a gift to the relationship.

 Photograph of a white hand holding a bouquet of pink, orange, yellow, purple and white flowers and green foliage above a wooden floor and white door and curtains in the background

-I felt left out when you did x without telling me.
+I felt left out when you did x thing without telling me.
 I’d really appreciate if you could let me know sooner next time.

-The thing you said about x felt hurtful to me.
-Please can you be more sensitive when you speak about this topic in future as it can be triggering for me.
+The thing you said about x topic felt hurtful to me.
+Please can you be more sensitive when you speak about this in future as it can be triggering for me.

-I think this is the level at which we can start practising with each other - with our friends, lovers, neighbours, colleagues, family members etc. It is vital for the health of our relationships, our teams, movements, communities and friendships.
+This is the level at which we can start practising with each other - with our friends, lovers, neighbours, colleagues, family members etc. It is vital for the health of our relationships, our teams, movements, communities and friendships.

 Because when we let the hurt, resentment or anger build up over time, we get to a point where it either explodes, comes out sideways or the relationship simply fizzles out because people can’t figure out how to tend to these tensions.